xiangjunn/tp/docs/UserGuide.md

 ### How to read commands in SoConnect

-You will see commands throughout this User Guide and each of them have their own _Command Format_.
+You will see _commands_ throughout this User Guide and each of them has its own _Command Format_.

 This is one example of a command: